capture120/FloTask/README.md

 # FloTask
 FloTask is a smart app that syncs your work with your body and mind!
-Connect your wearable device and calendar to get personalized and engaging suggestions for the best tasks and breaks to do based on your focus, energy, and mood.
+Connect your wearable device and calendar to get personalized and engaging suggestions for the best tasks to do based on your focus, energy, and mood.

 ### Prerequisites
 - [Node.js](https://nodejs.org/en/)